oomph-lib/oomph-lib/CONTRIBUTING.md

 The end-goal is to emulate the Git branching model described in [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model) (but with the `development` branch omitted).

-The idea is as follows: you add your changes to your *local forked forked* repository, and then push these changes to your *remote forked* repository.
+The idea is as follows: you add your changes to your *local forked* repository, and then push these changes to your *remote forked* repository.
 Once you are happy to share your additions with the *upstream* repository, you can create a contribution via a mechanism called a "pull request", from your *remote forked repository* on GitHub.